- I got hit by a drunk driver – who can the bar that overserved them be held responsible in South Carolina?

 - How can a personal injury lawyer help after being hit by a drunk driver?

 According to South Carolina’s dram shop laws, responsibility for a drunk driving accident doesn’t just fall on the person who chose to drive under the influence.
-Bars, restaurants, and other businesses that overserve customers and allow them to drive away can be held liable for the destruction caused by the drunk driver.
-For example, if a person served 10 beers at a local pub tries to drive home, and injures a family of four, the pub (in addition to the driver) and its insurance company may be responsible for compensating the family for their losses.
+Bars, restaurants, and other businesses that overserve customers and allow them to drive away can be held liable for the destruction caused by the intoxicated person.
+For example, if a person who is served 10 beers at a local pub tries to drive home and injures a family of four, the pub (in addition to the driver) and its insurance company may be responsible for compensating the family for their losses.

 If you were hit by an uninsured drunk driver, fortunately you have a couple options.
 First of all, all car insurance policies in South Carolina include uninsured motorist coverage, which protects you from anyone that may be driving on our roads without insurance.
 If you were hit by an uninsured driver, you should file an uninsured coverage claim with your auto insurance provider.

-Furthermore, if you have multiple cars at your household that are covered on your insurance policy, you can “stack” your insurance policies.
+Furthermore, if you have multiple cars at your household that are covered on your insurance policy, you can “stack” your insurance policies to help ensure you receive fair compensation.
 For example, if you have two insured vehicles at your home, each with a $25,000 uninsured policy, you can stack them to receive $50,000 in coverage.